 - Limit the number of cups and dishes I use to one (although I have enough to serve 6-8 people).

 These strategies are tailored to my needs, my quirks and according to how I live.
 Since you are also creative, why not look at your life and devise strategies that will help you be more productive.
+Food prepping, for example, is a big one for people who take lunches to work.

 I say No a lot.
 Actually, I say “Let me get back to you!” more often than I say No. I used to be in the habit of saying Yes to everything for fear of missing out socially or seeming rude.
 But a few times, after I reflected, I realized how little I had gained from what initially looked like a great opportunity.
 So now I try to weigh my options a little better.
-After my “maybe,” I will take a few minutes (or days) to look over what else I have to do.
+After my “maybe,” I will take a few minutes (or days) to look over what else I have going one.
 I try to calculate the cost-benefit of a “yes,” and if there’s even the slightest chance I’m going to put pressure on myself, I will graciously decline.